IceRaptor/BTDevNotes/Modeling.md

 * Substance doesn't an emissive layer by default; you need to do so yourself
 * Need to set Min/Max occlusion distance to 0.004 / 0.01 in AO bake
 * Need to set color source = Vertex colors in ID bake
-* UV mapping - don't use Smart UV, using 'Box projection', then 'Average Islands' and 'Pack Isalnds'
+* UV mapping - don't use Smart UV, using 'Box projection', then 'Average Islands' and 'Pack Islands'

+### Substance Defaults
+- Vehicles bake to a 1K map, mechs to 2k, 4k if you *really* need it
+- Note that larger map sizes take up more and more GPU ram, which causes the pink mechs issue.
+So try to avoid tons of 4k maps if possible
+- Transient bakes with defaults, except ambient occlusion min: 0.004 and max: 0.01

 ### Unit color mask